juliangav/www.julian.is/_posts/2017-03-20-progressive-web-apps.md

 I’m actually a designer.
 I just happen to dig code.

-Not to discredit myself or to say that what I do easy, but I hope it illustrates that the baseline for a PWA is relatively simple.
+Not to discredit myself or to say that what I do is easy, but I hope it illustrates that the baseline for a PWA is relatively simple.
 Let’s not make things sound more complicated than what they are.

 (By the way, I copied and pasted the statements above from their sources.)